-One agency or school is identified for the youth that will ensure that at least once per year, transition planning occurs and that the plan is documented.
+An agency or school is identified for the youth that will ensure that at least once per year, transition planning occurs and that the plan is documented.
 Together the agency, youth and family will determine who should be invited to the planning meetings.
 Youth will have one coordinated plan that is updated at least once a year or when there are significant changes in the youth’s situation.

 Each agency has their own transition planning process but generally, the process involves the following:

 What is important to you?
 What do you like?
 What do you want to learn?
 What goals do you have?
 Sometimes, finding the answers to these types of questions can be challenging.
-Please click on the links below for some helpful resources that can help you get started thinking about your future:

-We are also very pleased to offer a link to the Partners for Planning resource.
+We are very pleased to offer a link to the Partners for Planning resource.
 Partners for Planning is a non-profit organization started by and for families caring for a relative with a disability.
 They developed the Resources Network to help families plan for a good life and a secure future for their loved ones.
 Focused on future planning, the P4P Resource Network provides free tools, presentations and strategies to help families:

 The transition plan belongs to the youth and family and therefore they are provided with a copy of the plan.
 Everyone involved in the planning process gets a copy of the plan and any updates.